sgkaufman/RMS_extra_tools/README.md

 1. Call Check_and_Clean.py as an external script; or
 2. If you are already using an external script, you need to add the call to Check_and_Clean.sh at the end of your existing script, just before the code to reboot the station.

-In either case, you may need to change the path and filename of the shell script to execute.
+In either case, you may need to change the path and filename of the shell script you wish to execute.
-If the script has a different name, or is in a different location than the default, edit line 27 of Check_and_Clean.py (the value of the variable "script_location") to indicate where it is and what it is named.
+If the script has a different name, or is in a different location than the default "~/source/RMS_extra_tools", edit line 27 of Check_and_Clean.py (the value of the variable "script_location") to indicate where it is and what it is named.

 ### First Case: Adding an External Script for the first time.
 If you are adding an external script for the first time, edit your .config file so it reads this way: